bipoool/bloodBank/readMe.txt

 -->I've also added an extra feature in the bloodInfo page.
 You can search the hospital name according to your need

+--> I'm hosting this application on bluecub.in you can also check it over there